donkovah/elotouch/Readme.md

 ## Introduction

-This project is built with PHP framework and it is meant for development purpose only.
+This project is built with PHP and it is meant for development purpose only.

 ## Installation